mayurdesai32/MDShop-reactNative/readme.md

 2. **For iOS Users:**
    - Download Expo Go on your Apple smartphone.
-   - Scan the provided QR code !below within Expo Go.
+   - Scan the provided QR code below within Expo Go.
    - ![Alt text](apple.png)

-**Note:** The backend server is hosted on a free tier and might experience a delay (up to 90 seconds) due to server sleep.
-If products fail to load initially, please restart the app.
-This delay is not a bug but an issue related to the free tier hosting.
+**Note:** The backend server might experience a delay of up to 90 seconds due to server sleep if hosted on a free tier.
+If products fail to load initially, consider restarting the app.
+This delay is not a bug but an issue related to free tier hosting.

 #### Backend Setup